cltl/tagUrgency/README.md

 # TagUrgency

 This repository provides a basic tagger which identifies words and expressions of urgency in text .
 The expressions are classified in 5 different categories: Time, Loss, Gain, Deontic, Action.

-More information can be found here:
+More information about the project can be found here: https://www.overleaf.com/2861564192fkcrgntpzwgn

 Version: 0.1